 Recognition and the future of work.

-These trends outlined here are only some of what we can expect as we move forward into the future—and recognition will continue to be an integral part of the future of work itself.
+These trends outlined here are only some of what we can expect as we move forward into the future—and employee recognition will continue to be an integral part of the future of work itself.
 No matter what lies ahead it’s important to recognize that organizations are made of people, and it’s in the individuals that make up our organizations that we can find the most strength.
 As we look ahead let us not forget to focus on the individuals, not just the process, and build a culture of appreciation that will weather any storm.